ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/sales-orders-and-offers.md

 TThis is particularly useful when rules are introduced or modified after documents have already been created, enabling realignment with the current assignment strategy.

 > [!NOTE]
-> The function is only available for saved documents and is disabled when the document has a state *Released* or higher.
+> The function is disabled while the document is in edit mode or when its statе is *Released* or higher.